Tazzios/ha-marstek/README.md

 Github to share home assistant automations for the marstek.

 **marstek xom blueprint**
 Based on the work of PimDoos https://github.com/PimDoos/ha-sessy-examples/tree/main
 Features:
 - Xom Load/discharge, NOM, XOM only load, XOM only discharge.
 - load balancing
 - Battery rolation on day

-Loadbalacing

 Requirements
 - Marstek battery